xingfanxia/learn_blockchain/Princeton Course/lecture_notes.md

   - relies on extremely complicated maths
   - good randomness is extremely essential for ECDSA

-## Lecture 4 Public Keys as Identities
+## Part 4 Public Keys as Identities

 ### Useful trick: `pulic key == an identity`